Tinea capitis in Child

 Synopsis

-Majocchi-like granulomas, deep ulcerated fungal infections, severe tinea capitis and corporis, and fungal nail involvement are characteristic of an inherited deficiency of CARD9 (caspase recruitment domain-containing protein 9), an inflammatory cascade-associated protein.
-The disorder is autosomal recessive and is most common in North Africa countries including Algeria, Morocco, and Tunisia.
-The infections usually begin in childhood and are caused by Trichophyton rubrum and Trichophyton violaceum.
-Lymphadenopathy, high IgE antibody levels, and eosinophilia are common, and the disorder can be fatal.
+Immunocompromised patient considerations: Severe tinea capitis, along with Majocchi-like granulomas, deep ulcerated fungal infections, tinea corporis, and fungal nail involvement are characteristic of an inherited deficiency of CARD9 (caspase recruitment domain-containing protein 9), an inflammatory cascade-associated protein.
+The disorder is autosomal recessive and is most common in North Africa countries.

-Majocchi-like granulomas, deep ulcerated fungal infections, severe tinea capitis and corporis, and fungal nail involvement are characteristic of an inherited deficiency of CARD9 (caspase recruitment domain-containing protein 9), an inflammatory cascade-associated protein.
-The disorder is autosomal recessive and is most common in North Africa countries including Algeria, Morocco, and Tunisia.
-The infections usually begin in childhood and are caused by Trichophyton rubrum and Trichophyton violaceum.
-Lymphadenopathy, high IgE antibody levels, and eosinophilia are common, and the disorder can be fatal.
+Immunocompromised patient considerations: Severe tinea capitis, along with Majocchi-like granulomas, deep ulcerated fungal infections, tinea corporis, and fungal nail involvement are characteristic of an inherited deficiency of CARD9 (caspase recruitment domain-containing protein 9), an inflammatory cascade-associated protein.
+The disorder is autosomal recessive and is most common in North Africa countries.

 Codes